-- The applicant's formal qualifications: course/degree certificates, grades and diplomas. - The applicant's expertise, documented in the form of essays and other autonomously written scientific work, and the proposed research plan, as regards - subject knowledge - o knowledge of scholarly theory and method - analytical ability. - The quality, feasibility and relevance of the proposed research for the research subject and area and, where relevant, the graduate school or research project.
+- The applicant's formal qualifications: course/degree certificates, grades and diplomas.

+- The applicant's expertise as regards

+- subject knowledge

+- knowledge of scholarly theory and method

+- analytical ability.

+- The quality, feasibility and relevance of the proposed research for the research subject and area and, where relevant, the graduate school or research project.
 For applicants to doctoral positions affiliated with the Baltic and East European Graduate School (BEEGS), the research plan will also be assessed according to its links to and relevance for the graduate school.

-- The ability to comply with given timeframes. - Any documented experience from relevant professional activities. - The applicant's merits and competence are assessed in terms of creativity and scientific maturity, their ability to be rigorous and formulate problems, their independent judgement and critical analysis, and communication and cooperation skills.
+- The ability to comply with given timeframes.

+The applicant's merits and competence are assessed in terms of creativity and scientific maturity, their ability to be rigorous and formulate problems, their independent judgement and critical analysis, and communication and cooperation skills.